 To sound more natural in English, you need to be able to control your pitch.
 Here’s why:

-Non-native English speakers often have this flat pitch because pitch variation is not a big part of the sound of their native language.
+Non-native English speakers may sound like they have flat pitch because pitch variation is not a big part of the sound of their native language.

-Pitch is created and used for different purposes in each language – and unless you’re a singer, you probably produce pitch unconsciously.
+Pitch is used for different purposes in each language – and unless you’re a singer, you probably produce pitch unconsciously.

 In English, we use pitch variation throughout each and every sentence – both women and men.